pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 ## 1840's: Hugh Algernon Weddell

 Weddell describes in this 1850 book that he entered Bolivia from Mato Grosso (= Vila Bela de Santissima Trinidade) and took the southern route to reach Santa Cruz de la Sierra via San Miguel.
+Weddell's map does not show San Rafael de Velasco and San José de Chiquitos.
+He might have travelled west from San Miguel and only entered the contemporary province of Chiquitos shortly before crossing the río Grande.
+His collections may be from the Velasco province in the upper Paraguá, San Martín and Negro drainages, but this is speculation.

 ## 1850's: Lardner A. Gibbon